Whispers begin to tell of a figure emerging from the darkness

 - Zig-Zagged in Maurauders of Gor.
 Torvald, the legendary founder of Torvaldsland, is said to be sleeping in his tomb and will awaken when a warrior comes to him in a time of crisis.
 The protagonists find the tomb only to find it empty except for a War Arrow.
 They realize that it was a metaphor, that they themselves need to help themselves.
 But then after the battle Tarl finds himself talking with a man from near the mountain, who volunteers to return the War Arrow back to the tomb, who is named Torvald.
 It is possible that this man really is the thousand-year-old king, given that on Gor they have "stabilization serums" which is basically a cure for the aging process.

 - The Doctor in Doctor Who is an archetypal example of this trope.
-It helps that he has a time machine that can go anywhere in time and space, so he literally can reappear at any time.
-His regeneration may make him a slightly different person each time, but he's always a hero.
+Not only do they have a time machine that can go anywhere in time and space, allowing them to literally appear anywhere, but if they ever die they just regenerate into a new form with a slightly altered personality.

 - In the Kamen Rider Decade movie, Kamen Rider 1 claims that for as long as they are needed, there will always be Riders to fight evil.

 - It's further expanded on in the 40th Anniversary Movie Let's Go Kamen Riders.
 As long as people remember the Riders, they will live forever, ensuring the safety of the world for all.